 Dry skin summer

-Wonderful summer!
-You feel rested and recharged, yet your skin shows something different.
+Summer is wonderful!
+You feel rested and recharged and yet your skin shows something different.
 This can happen both during and after the summer.
-Your skin may feel dull, blotchy or dry and you may have some subcutaneous pimples.
-Even though you had really taken good care of it.
+Your skin can feel dull, patchy or dry and you can have some subcutaneous pimples.
+This while you really took good care of it.
 How can this happen?
 Here you can read the four causes of less beautiful skin in or after the summer.

-By using sunscreen you can suffer from acne on your face and you may notice that you have more pimples in the summer.
-Both a natural and a chemical filter can cause a skin reaction.
+Using sunscreen can cause acne on your face and you will notice that you have more spots in the summer.
+Both natural and chemical filters can cause a skin reaction.

 a.
-Physical/mineral/natural filters place a UV-resistant layer on your skin, which causes the skin to react differently than normal.
-Because sunscreen with a natural filter does not absorb into your skin, but remains on your skin, it is extra important to cleanse your skin properly at the end of the day, for example with our mild Carrot Cleanser .
+Physical/mineral/natural filters create a UV-resistant layer on your skin, which causes your skin to react differently than normal.
+Because sunscreen with a natural filter does not penetrate your skin, but remains on your skin, it is extra important to cleanse your skin thoroughly at the end of the day, for example with our mild Carrot Cleanser .

 b.
-Chemical filters block UV from entering the skin, which can cause skin reactions and inflammation.
+Chemical filters block UV from reaching the skin, which can cause skin reactions and inflammation.

 2. Food and drink

 On holiday you often eat and drink differently than the rest of the year.
-Alcohol has a drying effect on your body, which can cause you to have drier skin in the summer.
-And who knows, you may have eaten something fattier than normal.
-This causes a disturbance to your skin.
+Alcohol has a dehydrating effect on your body which can cause you to have drier skin in the summer.
+And who knows, you may have eaten a bit more fat than usual.
+This causes a disruption of your skin.

 Sun on your skin.
-Even though the sun feels so nice and you protect your skin as best as possible, it still suffers from the sun.
+Even though the sun feels so nice and you protect your skin as best you can, it still suffers from the sun.
 UVA works deep into the skin, which can cause more wrinkles and UVB can cause an inflammatory reaction in the skin.
-You do not see this immediately, but often only in the longer term.
+You don't see this immediately, but often only in the long term.

 4. Less vital skin layer

-The sun makes your top layer of skin thicker.
-As a protection mechanism against the sun, your skin will shed fewer skin cells (dead skin cells).
-So you have more 'old' cells in your top layer of skin that are less vital.
+The sun makes your upper skin layer thicker.
+As a protection mechanism against the sun, your skin will release fewer skin cells (dead skin cells).
+So you have more 'old' cells in your upper skin layer that are less vital.

 After the summer you will also notice that the change in the weather (autumn!) makes your skin look less beautiful.
-The heating comes on again, the weather is suddenly cooler and you spend less time outside.
-This is a normal reaction of the skin to external conditions.
+The heating is turned on again, the weather is suddenly cooler and you are outside less.
+This is a normal reaction of the skin to the external circumstances.

-OK, now you may have found some causes of troubled skin, but more importantly: what can you do about it?
+OK, so now you may have found some causes of an irritated skin, but more importantly: what can you do about it?

-Beauty tips and skin care in and after the summer
+Beauty tips and skin care during and after the summer

-Our tips for getting your skin flora (microbiome) back in order can be found here.
-You can do this during and after the summer.
+Our tips to restore your skin flora (microbiome) can be found here.
+You can do this both during and after the summer.

 1) Visit the beautician

-Visit your beautician for professional skin cleansing.
+Visit your beautician for a professional skin cleansing.
 Look here which specialists work with Food for Skin products.
-Do not try to use strongly stripping and exfoliating products yourself.
-This removes the protective layer of your skin flora, causing more problems for the skin.
-The skin receives the signal that it has to defend itself against these products and then only becomes more restless (for more information, see our blog about the skin barrier ).
+Do not start using strong stripping and exfoliating products yourself.
+This will remove the protective layer of your skin flora, which will saddle your skin with more problems.
+The skin will get the signal that it has to defend itself against these products and will only become more restless (for more information, see our blog about the skin barrier ).

 2) Cleanse gently

 Use a mild cleanser that does not make your skin react even more violently.
-Our Carrot Cleanser cleanses the skin, but does not bring it further out of balance and actually helps restore the skin flora.
-Make sure your cleanser is pH neutral so that the cleanser does not further unbalance your skin barrier.
+Our Carrot Cleanser cleanses the skin, but does not further unbalance it and helps restore the skin flora.
+Make sure your cleanser is pH neutral, so that the cleanser does not further unbalance your skin barrier.

 3) Wipe with a light textured cloth

-Wipe your oil cleanser with a light-textured cloth, such as our wash cloth , or any other light-textured wash cloth.
-Remove your cleanser with lukewarm water (not too hot!) and swirl the cloth on the skin with light movements.
-Don't scrub!
-This removes dead skin cells without removing the living protective layer on your skin.
+Remove your oil cleanser with a light textured cloth, like our washcloth , or any other light textured washcloth.
+Rinse your cleanser with lukewarm water (not too hot!) and swirl the cloth around your skin with light movements.
+No scrubbing!
+This will remove dead skin cells without removing the living protective layer on your skin.

-4) Use a mild peel twice a week
+4) Use a mild exfoliator twice a week

-If you suffer from dull skin or an accumulation of dead skin cells, you can use a mild peeling twice a week.
-By removing dead skin cells, the living layer on your face literally receives more oxygen and is better able to absorb your nourishing skin care.
-Use the peeling in the evening and make sure you apply SPF well the day(s) after to protect the exfoliated skin.
+If you suffer from dull skin or a build-up of dead skin cells, you can use a gentle exfoliator twice a week.
+By removing dead skin cells, the living layer on your face literally gets more oxygen and is better able to absorb your nourishing skincare.
+Use the exfoliator in the evening and make sure to apply a good SPF the day(s) after to protect the exfoliated skin.

 5) Nourish your skin with a serum